aidanpoe/uss-serenity1/STEAM_SETUP_GUIDE.md

-# USS Serenity Steam Authentication Integration
+# USS Voyager Steam Authentication Integration

-Your USS Serenity website now supports Steam authentication!
+Your USS Voyager website now supports Steam authentication!
 Users can log in with their Steam accounts and link them to roster entries.

 ## Setup Instructions